 Betsy Plank was known as a public relations pioneer, a champion of PR education and the First Lady of public relations.
 A 1944 graduate of the University of Alabama, Plank attained national and international stature during a distinguished career in corporate and agency public relations.
 She achieved multiple firsts for women, winning many top awards in the field.
 The Public Relations Society of America (PRSA) Foundation established its first ever scholarship endowment fund in her name.
 Since then, the Betsy Plank Scholarship Endowment Fund has helped ensure the availability of public relations education funds for students at more than 40 colleges nationwide.
 In 2005, the Trustees of the University of Alabama established the Plank Center for Leadership in Public Relations.
 The Center’s mission is to develop research, scholarships, and forums that advance the ethical practice of public relations.
 She chaired its advisory board until her death in May 2010.

-A writer, researcher and speaker, Rainer is the current president and CEO of Lifeway Christian Resources, one of the world’s largest Christian resource providers.
+A writer, researcher and speaker, Rainer is the former president and CEO of Lifeway Christian Resources, one of the world’s largest Christian resource providers.
 A 1977 graduate of The University of Alabama with degrees in statistics and economics, he began his career in banking before entering Christian vocational ministry in 1982.
 After earning his Master of Divinity and Doctor of Philosophy degrees from The Southern Baptist Theological Seminary, he served as pastor of churches in four states before joining the faculty of SBTS in 1994 and becoming the founding dean of the Billy Graham School of Missions, Evangelism and Church Growth.
 He also founded and served as president and CEO of the Rainer Group.
 He became the ninth president of Lifeway in 2005, and founded Lifeway Research shortly thereafter.
 He is the author of several books, including Simple Church, which has won several awards.
+He retired as president and CEO from Lifeway Christian Resources in 2019.

 Cathy “Marie” Robinson has been Senior Vice President of Corporate Strategy and Chief Operations Officer at Michael Kors since August 2015.
 She previously held the position of Senior Vice President, Global Operations.
 Prior to joining Michael Kors, she was Senior Vice President and Chief Logistics Officer at ToysRUs from 2012 to 2014, and Senior Vice President of Supply, Logistics and Customer Experience at The Great Atlantic & Pacific Tea Company from 2010 to 2012.
 She began her career as a United States Army Logistics Office and also held various logistics and operations positions at Wal-Mart Stores, Inc. She graduated from The University of Alabama in 1989 with a bachelor’s degree in communication.
 She later obtained a master’s degree in leadership and organizational studies from Azusa Pacific University.